 What to watch out for

-Finally, before you get carried away in excitement and take the car out for a spin, check for the following documents:
+Finally, before you get carried away and drive the car out to your garage, check for the following documents:

-- Insurance paperwork check (in case you are buying one from the dealership itself)
+Insurance paperwork (in case you are buying one from the dealership itself)

 That’s it from us!
 Drive safe, follow traffic rules and let the celebrations begin...